amock/mulran2bag/README.md

 | Xsens IMU              | `ìmu/data_raw`  | `sensor_msgs/Imu`           |
 |                        | `imu/mag`       | `sensor_msgs/MagneticField` |
 | GPS                    | `gps/fix`       | `sensor_msgs/NavSatFix`     |

-### Ouster LiDAR

-Ouster OS1-64 LiDAR

-### Navtech Radar

-Navtech Radar CIR204-H

-### GPS

-I do not know what model it is, nor where it is located.
-Data is published on `gps/fix` topic.

-### Xsens IMU

-Because the file in the raw data is called `xsens_imu.csv`, I assume that it is an Xsens IMU.
-I do not know what model it is, nor where it is located.
-The data is published in the `ìmu/data_raw` section.
-Warning:
-As soon as magnetometer data is found, another topic will be created: `ìmu/mag`.

 ## Transformations

 ![tf tree](dat/tf_tree.png "tf tree")